 The Crop Adventure joined other educational and entertaining attraction one year ago at Fair Oaks Farms.
 The experience gives grade school-aged children and their families a chance to explore modern farming, learn about the future of farming, plant a seed for careers in food and ag and develop a life-long appreciation of where food comes from.

-Since launching in June 2016, the Crop Adventure has been a hit among visitors young and old.
+Since launching a year ago in June 2016, the Crop Adventure has been a hit among visitors young and old.
 More than 43,000 guests have explored the roughly hour-long exhibit.
 After seeing and touching the high-tech tools farmers use, learning what soil doctors do, "burrowing" deep underground to see bugs and roots, and then watch how crop flourish, visitors have left the Crop Adventure with a better understanding of the importance—and complexity—of farming.

 "The other day, a woman told me that she hopes school groups make their way down here and spend time in here," says Amber Forrestall, Crop Adventure manager, "because this is how we are able to eat—and they should all know where our food comes from."